nexdigit

 Both types of drives are reliable and durable, but if you’re doing data-heavy work, monitor the health of your NVMe drive.

-7. Price Comparison: Which is More Affordable?
+7. Price Comparison: Which is More Cost-Effective?

-• SATA SSDs are generally more affordable, with prices starting at $30-$50 for a 500GB model.
+• SATA SSDs tend to be cheaper, with prices beginning at $30-$50 for a 500GB model.

 8. Best Uses for SSD vs. NVMe

-• SATA SSDs are great for:
+• SATA SSDs are ideal for:

-• Upgrading older systems.
+• Upgrading existing systems.

-• Budget-conscious users who want a solid performance boost.
+• Frugal users seeking a performance improvement.

 • NVMe drives are ideal for: